NajiElKotob/LetsTalkData/README.md

-## Welcome to GitHub Pages
+## Welcome to Any data to Power BI

-You can use the [editor on GitHub](https://github.com/NajiElKotob/powerbi/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+### WHAT POWER BI CAN DO FOR YOUR BUSINESS?
+Power BI is an advanced and integrated self-service business intelligence system for analyzing data and presenting actionable information to help corporate executives, business managers and other end users make more informed business decisions.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.